Jonatan6/Pistol-Pong-DS/README.md

 ![screenshot](https://i.imgur.com/u1dZbjW.png)

 Pistol Pong DS is a game for the Nintendo DS.
-It's based on the classic game pong, but it has a twist; *there's guns!*.
+It's based on the classic game pong, but it has a twist; **there's guns!**.

-You can play either against a friend or against the computer.
+You can play either against a friend or against the computer which has 3 difficulties.

 ## Compiling
 To compile this program you need DevkitPro with DevkitArm and libnds.